 RØDE, the Australian company that has nothing to do with Norway or Denmark, has just announced the successor to its popular Wireless Go microphone, the RØDE Wireless Go II.
 This new gadget isn’t just a successor to the original, but it expands the Wireless Go family.
 I wouldn’t be surprised to see the Wireless Go continued being sold next to the Wireless Go II, as a cheaper option.
 But is it worth paying an extra $100 for the latest and greatest?

-The original RØDE Wireless Go was built with one goal in mind.
-Making wireless audio recording affordable and easy.
+RØDE built the original Wireless Go with one goal in mind: Making wireless audio recording affordable and easy.
 You could disagree with the former, but the latter certainly holds true.
 Out of the box you didn’t have to pair any transceiver and receivers and the microphone was already built in meaning there was no need to route a lavalier microphone through a person’s clothing.
 It had a solid battery life and quickly became many YouTuber’s favourite outdoor mic.
 That said, it wasn’t perfect.

 The main complaint the original received was concerning its lack of dual channel recording.
-You could only use the single mic you received in the box and nothing more.
-If you wanted to use two Wireless Go mics you needed to buy another pack and connect them to your camera using Y splitter.
-At that point I think you’re better off getting a professional kit, and having to faff about with multiple cables and devices isn’t what I’d call quick and easy.
+You could only use the single mic you received in the box, and nothing more.
+If you wanted to use two Wireless Go microphones, you needed to buy another pack and connect them to your camera using a Y splitter.
+At that point, I think you’re better off getting a professional kit, and having to faff about with multiple cables and devices isn’t what I’d call quick and easy.

 Dual channel recording on the Wireless Go II